Staff Profile:Dr Giuseppe Feola

 Current PhD supervision:

-He has a Laurea in Sociology (2002) from the University of Milan-Bicocca, a MSc in Environmental Economics and Management (2003) from Bocconi University in Milan, and a PhD in Geography (2010) from the University of Zurich.
+Giuseppe has a Laurea in Sociology (2002) from the University of Milan-Bicocca, an MSc in Environmental Economics and Management (2003) from Bocconi University in Milan, and a PhD (2010) from the Department of Geography of the University of Zurich.

-He was appointed Lecturer in Environment and Development at the University of Reading in 2011.
-Before that, he worked as a postdoc at the Potsdam Institute for Climate Impact Research and at the University of Zurich.
-He was awarded the CHANS Fellowship in 2012 for his "promising contribution to the field of Coupled Human and Natural Systems" (CHANS).
+Giuseppe was awarded the CHANS Fellowship in 2012 for his "promising contribution to the field of Coupled Human and Natural Systems" (CHANS).
 He is a member of the Board of Latin America Programme (LATINAMERIKA) at the Research Council of Norway, and of the Board of the European Farming System Association (IFSA).
-Giuseppe is a fellow of the Royal Geographical Society with the Institute of British Geographers, a member of the International Society of Ecological Economics, and a reviewer for several journals including Human Ecology, Ecology and Society, World Development, and Environmental Impact Assessment Review.
+He is also a fellow of the Royal Geographical Society with the Institute of British Geographers, a member of the International Society of Ecological Economics, an Associate Editor of Palgrave Communications, an Associate Editor of Frontiers in Environmental Science (Interdisciplinary Climate Studies).
+Giuseppe regularly acts as a reviewer for Research Councils UK, the Leverhulme Trust, Routledge, Pearson, and several journals including Human Ecology, Ecological Economics, Ecology and Society, World Development, and the Journal of Rural Studies.

-- The geography of grassroots innovation for sustainability
+- The diffusion of grassroots innovations for sustainability

 - Adaptation between resilience and transformation: A Colombian case study

-For more information on Giuseppe's research, teaching & publications, please see his Personal Webpage.
+For more information on Giuseppe's research, teaching and publications, please see his Personal Webpage.